fictionco/fiction/@apps/factor/docs/getting-started/introduction.md

 Hitting the right balance of needs has led Factor to be used in production by many organizations.
 Once you learn the basics, you'll love how easy it is to create superior websites and apps.

-Every day Factor powers some of the most powerful yet scaleable apps on the internet, it's modern architecture allows for simple caching and optimization which allows you to do more.
+Every day Factor powers some of the most powerful yet scalable apps on the internet, it's modern architecture allows for simple caching and optimization which allows you to do more.

 ## The Problem Factor Solves